the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 If you are having issues with BMBF Only
 ----
 ###### We are not responsible for the BMBF application but here are a couple things to try
 1. Try to re launch BMBF while SideQuest is NOT open or running, failing that close BMBF and Open SideQuest, then top right click the (RUN ADB commands) button and then in order click `Disconnect everything` then `Reset ADB`before closing SideQuest and re attempting

-if not BMBF related see below
+# If not BMBF related see below

 Check Oculus LINK
 ----